6 Places to Create a New Relationship on Social Media

-I touched on this topic a while ago and found it was time to highlight these nuggets again.
-So, I’m going to dive into the obvious and not so obvious ways to find your next relationship on social media.
+In this blog, I’m going to dive into the obvious and not so obvious ways to find your next relationship (business wise) on social media.
 Additionally, how to approach them.

 I often hear dialogue that includes things like, ‘There is no one else to talk to!’ or, ‘the market is saturated‘.
-And, if you are leading a team, you probably are familiar with those phrases too right?
+And, if you are leading a team, you probably are familiar with those phrases too, right?
 So, let’s problem solve — teaching people how to build a relationship with someone in a cold market is (and always has been) invaluable.

 Where to find these new people, and how to add them to your network!

 Please keep in mind, there are also a number of ‘offline’ ways to find your next business relationship but for the purposes of this post, I want to stick to strictly online.

 Why?
 Because it is what I did and we believe we need to learn from those, who came before you.

 This is some pretty powerful stuff.

 - Present yourself in a way that reinforces the people join people notion and,

 Knowing this formula, and the following handful of steps I’ll share today, can change your business world – completely.

 6 Places to Create a New Relationship on Social Media for Business

 Before I dive in, I want to include a small disclaimer – there is a right way, and a wrong way on how to approach your warm market when looking for your next relationship in your business.
 Above all else, we want to encourage you to not spam them – don’t use guilt trips, or start ‘asking for a favor’.

 Instead, focus on that relationship you have with them.